baranero/fd-app/README.md

 4. Configure the following environment variables in the .env file:

-DATABASE_URL: The URL to your PostgreSQL database in Supabase.
+DATABASE_URL: The URL to your PostgreSQL database in Supabase.</br>
-NEXTAUTH_JWT_SECRET: The secret key for JWT authentication.
+NEXTAUTH_JWT_SECRET: The secret key for JWT authentication.</br>
 NEXTAUTH_SECRET: The secret key for next-auth/react.

 4. Run the development server: